Esri/arcgis-maps-sdk-kotlin-samples/show-location-history/README.md

 ## How to use the sample

-Tap the floating action button to start tracking your location, which will appear as points on the map.
+Tap anywhere on the screen to start tracking your location, which will appear as points on the map.
 A line will connect the points for easier visualization.
-Tap the button again to stop updating the location history.
+Tap the screen again to stop updating the location history.
 This sample uses a simulated data source.
 To track a user's real position, use the `SystemLocationDataSource` instead.

 ## How it works